Proto-Gnosticism

-Proto-Gnosticism or pre-Gnosticism refers to movements similar to Gnosticism in the first few centuries of Christianity.
-Proto-Gnostics did not have the same full fledged theology of the later Gnostics but prefigured some of their views.
-There is however some debate regarding the existence of proto-Gnosticism in the first century.
+Proto-Gnosticism or pre-Gnosticism refers to movements similar to Gnosticism during the first century of Christianity.
+Proto-Gnostics did not have the same full-fledged theology of the later Gnostics, but did prefigure some of their views.
+There is, however, some debate regarding the existence of proto-Gnosticism in the first century.

 New Testament

 Some believe that the opponents mentioned in 1 John, Jude and 1-2 Corinthians are proto-Gnostics or partly proto-Gnostic.
 According to some the Corinthian church that was criticized by Paul the Apostle and which existed in the time of Paul included proto-Gnostic beliefs.